Evernow/evernowmanjaro/README.md

 16. rtl8822bu
 17. rtl8821ce
 18. rtl8821cu

+Of course this list doesn't include cards [that are already natively supported by Manjaro](https://wireless.wiki.kernel.org/en/users/drivers)

 ## To do list

 - [x] Add .desktop files on the desktop to make it easier for a person to initiate stress tests